lexibank/tlopo/out/vol1/chapter7.md

 > The very wide distribution of their homogeneous cultural heritage shows that [the ancestral Malayo-Polynesians][^4] had an excellent knowledge of outrigger canoes for transporting flre, family, pigs, chickens and dogs, not to mention dozens of useful plants, by sea.

 Other passages in the same book present some fairly detailed conclusions about the design of the vessels.
-These are based partly on the logic of technology -what is possible and what is likely in the development of techniques, given certain equipment and natural resources, engineering knowledge, navigational knowledge, climatic conditions, etc. -and partly on
+These are based partly on the logic of technology -what is possible and what is likely in the development of techniques, given certain equipment and natural resources, engineering knowledge, navigational knowledge, climatic conditions, etc. - and partly on distributional grounds.

 <a id="p-175"></a>

-distributional grounds.

 > The signs are that the original Malayo-Polynesian rig was a two-boom triangular sail fixed by the point (tack) in the bows of the boat and held up by a loose prop, with a rope to the outriggers to prevent it falling sideways. (p.56)